 The Fund may enter into an International Swaps and Derivatives Association Master Agreement ("ISDA Master Agreement") under which a fund may trade OTC derivatives.
 An OTC transaction entered into under an ISDA Master Agreement typically involves a collateral posting arrangement, payment netting provisions and close-out netting provisions.
 These netting provisions allow for reduction of credit risk through netting of contractual obligations.
-The enforceability of the netting provisions of the ISDA Master Agreement, among other factors.
+The enforceability of the netting provisions of the ISDA Master Agreement depends on the governing law of the ISDA Master Agreement, among other factors.